Curium: Chemical

 Curium ion in solution almost always has a +3 oxidation state, the most stable oxidation state for curium.
 A +4 oxidation state is seen mainly in a few solid phases, such as CmO2 and CmF4.
 Aqueous curium(IV) is only known in the presence of strong oxidizers such as potassium persulfate, and is easily reduced to curium(III) by radiolysis and even by water itself.
-Chemical behavior of curium is different from the actinides thorium and uranium, and is similar to americium and many lanthanides.
+The chemical behavior of curium is different from the actinides thorium and uranium, and is similar to americium and many lanthanides.
 In aqueous solution, the Cm3+ ion is colorless to pale green; Cm4+ ion is pale yellow.
 The optical absorption of Cm3+ ion contains three sharp peaks at 375.4, 381.2 and 396.5 nm and their strength can be directly converted into the concentration of the ions.
 The +6 oxidation state has only been reported once in solution in 1978, as the curyl ion (CmO_{2}^{2+}): this was prepared from beta decay of americium-242 in the americium(V) ion ^{242}AmO_{2}^{+}.
 Failure to get Cm(VI) from oxidation of Cm(III) and Cm(IV) may be due to the high Cm4+/Cm3+ ionization potential and the instability of Cm(V).

 Curium ions are hard Lewis acids and thus form most stable complexes with hard bases.
 The bonding is mostly ionic, with a small covalent component.
 Curium in its complexes commonly exhibits a 9-fold coordination environment, with a tricapped trigonal prismatic molecular geometry.